Irene Zin Mar Myint

 Irene Zin Mar Myint (အိုင်းရင်းဇင်မာမြင့်, also spelt Irene Zin Ma Myint; born Zin Mar Myint; 29 August 1990) is a Burmese pop singer and best known for her Pop music.
 In January 2025, she is officially facing a boycott from her fans for complying with the dictatorship without participating in the CDM under the military coup council.

 She gained recognition from competed in Melody World, a televised singing competition.

 Early life and education

 Irene was born on 29 August 1990 in Yangon, Myanmar to Burmese Jewish parents.
-Her mother and father was born in Yangon to Burmese-Jewish descent parents.
+Her mother and father were born in Yangon to parents of Burmese-Jewish descent.
 She is the youngest daughter of four siblings, having three elder brothers, and one of her brothers, Leo Bo Bo is also a singer.
 She is a practicing Baptist.
 She attended the high school at BEHS 2 Sanchaung and graduated Eco from University of East Yangon in 2011.